471D38UNNUX/Ngrok-Installer/README.md

 $ngrok help

-For start a HTTP tunnel on port 80:
+For start a HTTP tunnel on port 8080:

+$apachectl start

-$ngrok http 80
+$ngrok http 8080

 For update: